 The Cal Poly Rodeo Team has had an extremely successful year in and out of the arena.
-From selling out Spanos Stadium for the 77th Poly Royal to the men's team placing ninth at the College National Finals Rodeo, read all about the team's historic year below.
+From selling out Spanos Stadium for the 79th Poly Royal to sending 10 Cal Poly Rodeo athletes to the College National Finals in June of 2019.

 For the first time ever, the Poly Royal Rodeo was held at Alex G. Spanos stadium, on the campus of California Polytechnic State University, in San Luis Obispo.
 It’s one of the biggest college rodeos in the nation, and the athletes performed before a highly energized, sold out crowd of around 15,000 in the new venue, for its 77th Annual edition.